-You want love but you want a slow love.
+You want love but you want slow love.
 A sure love.
-A love with someone who makes you feel secure and who doesn’t make you feel like the rug could be pulled out from underneath you at any moment.
+Love with someone who makes you feel secure and who doesn’t make you feel like the rug could be pulled out from underneath you at any moment.

 That’s what emotional abuse feels like.
 One day you’re floating high, sure that your partner loves you and is going to change.
 They say they love you, and you love them so obviously you believe them.
 They have groomed you for years to trust them.
 You could be the most intelligent person in the world, and an abuser will still have you ignoring all the red flags.

 Then, the next day you’re hitting rock bottom again.
 The fall is harder and more painful each time because you’re tired…so, so tired.
 Each incline is harder to climb and each decline is faster and faster.
 All you want is for the ride to stop.
 For the ground to be stable underneath your feet again.

 After you break up with an abuser, you crave solid ground.
 You look for it in everything you do and every decision you make.
 It could be a job, your finances, a friendship, a relationship- you just want consistency and to know what’s coming next.

 The biggest problem with emotional abuse is that you know what’s to come.
 It is consistent.
 But it’s consistent in a very bad way.
 It consistently beats you down and makes you feel like you’re absolutely worthless.
 You don’t want to take it anymore, but you almost don’t know how to live without it.